Wikia/selenium-tests/readme.md

     mvn clean test -Dbrowser=CHROME -Denv=dev-karol -Dwiki-name=muppet -Dgroups=Login

-##### Running tests on devbox for muppet wikia on a Chrome pretending to be an Android device

-    mvn clean test -Dbrowser=CHROMEMOBILE -Denv=dev-karol -Dwiki-name=muppet -Dgroups=Login

 ##### Running tests on local instance of Mercury (which fetches data from devbox) for muppet wikia on a Chrome pretending to be an Android device forcing Mercury skin

     mvn clean test -Dbrowser=CHROMEMOBILEMERCURY -Denv=dev-karol -Dwiki-name=muppet -Dgroups=Login